What’s the best Marvel movie? It’s a question that’s divided fans of the biggest shared universe ever conceived for nearly a decade and a half now.

 Conversely, if I’m feeling a bit too chipper, I pop on Infinity War and watch all my favorite heroes die.
 There’s only a sliver between them, but Infinity War is the superior film to Endgame.

 It works better as a standalone film, effectively serving as Thanos’s solo movie, and has a really different tone for a Marvel film.
 The whole thing feels (to quote Thanos) inevitable, by which I mean there’s a hopelessness to the picture that is really engrossing.

 Sure, we still get the snark, action, and over-the-top superhero fun.
 Still, you can never shake the feeling that Thanos’s big purple sausage fingers are about to pull the joy right out of your head while watching it.

 A tense spy thriller set in the MCU?
 Sign us up.
 Chris Evans isn’t wearing that awful Avengers costume anymore?
 I’ll be there tomorrow.
 Bucky’s back?
 I’m getting in the car now.
 I’ll meet you at the theatre.

-The Winter Soldier is probably the most grounded MCU movie, which makes it all the more impressive that it’s my favourite considering my love of the outlandish.
-Honestly, though, it’s just a superb action movie that balances some great set pieces with real suspense—points for getting Robert Redford as well.
+The Winter Soldier is probably the most grounded MCU movie, which makes it all the more impressive that it’s my favorite, considering my love of the outlandish.
+Honestly, though, it’s just a superb action movie that balances some great set pieces with real suspense—points for getting Robert Redford in the Captain America cast as well.